Cluster two 2018-2023

 Partner: Gay Lea Foods

-Synopsis: The main objective is to develop procedures to reduce Listeria in dairy processing through development of a bio-sanitation agent for use on food contact surfaces and drains in food processing facilities.
+Synopsis: The main objective is to develop procedures to prevent and control Listeria in dairy processing through development of a chemical-free bio-sanitation agent for use on food contact surfaces and drains in food processing facilities.

 Unlocking new functionalities and health benefits in wheat product applications